edeno/Prospectus-Presentation/src/presentation.md

 . . .

+> "Each of the objects and events we encounter in the environment affords a range of possible actions in response to it.
+The appropriate response varies as a function of the task"
+--- Rogers & Monsell (1995)

+# Rule / Task Set / Context

+-
+# Cognitive Demand: The monitoring and allocation of control

+# Functional Organization of the Prefrontal Cortex

+# The problem of the ACC

+# Worrying about mixed selectivity

+# Task Switching Paradigm

-# Task Factors that Aﬀect the Amount of Attention Needed
+# Factors that Aﬀect the Amount of Attention Needed

 # Outline